Your ICT partner

 upgrade-ux logo

-Upgrade-UX is an Open Source framework designed to assist the UNIX system engineer in patching or upgrading systems in a consistent and repeatable way with evidence before and after the running upgrade-ux.
+Upgrade-UX is an Open Source framework designed to assist Unix/Linux system engineers in patching or upgrading systems in a consistent, repeatable, and auditable way — with evidence captured before and after each run.

 Config To HTML (cfg2html)

-wbemextras contains some scripts to assist in HP SIM installation and configuration on HP-UX, but is in the meantime a retired project.
+wbemextras contains scripts to assist with HP SIM installation and configuration on HP-UX systems.
+This is a retired project; no new development is planned.